Colombian parapolitics scandal: Response and public discourse

+Political reforms

 On April 9, 2008 the Álvaro Uribe Administration supported a political reform law, presented by some congressmen, to tackle the growing scandal of parapolitics in the Colombian Senate.
 By then 51 Congressmen were suspected of parapolitics.
 29 of them were in jail awaiting trial.
 The government proposed the "Empty Chair" solution; Senators that are suspended or jailed for alleged ties with illegal armed groups may not be replaced by their political parties.
 This way the parties would be forced to keep their fraction "clean".
 A majority of the Colombian House of Representatives agreed with the law.
 The biggest opposition party Polo Democrático Alternativo, also one of the few parties not affected by the scandal, voted against the law, saying the current legislative chambers have no credibility to solve the problem.
 On April 16, 2008, one day after the vote in the House, Senator Carlos Garcia, President of the Partido de la U, began to be officially investigated under suspicion of paramilitary ties.
 Garcia resigned from his Partido de la U position, but said he would not quit Congress.